NVlabs/VideoITG/README.md

 ## Updates
-- [2025/09/30] The results of VideoITG on cgbench/mlvu/longvideobench/videomme release.
+- [2025/09/30] The results of VideoITG on benchmarks release.
 See [results](results/) for released JSONL files.
 - [2025/07/25] Code and checkpoint release.
 - [2025/07/18] Technical report release. [[arXiv](https://arxiv.org/abs/2507.13353)]